Home / Services / Security & Governance

 Why this happens

-Security in the Mittelstand rarely emerges as a planned programme, but as sediment of individual decisions.
-Seven years ago an antivirus was introduced, four years ago Microsoft 365 was added — so Defender too.
-After an incident among acquaintances, someone “thought about XDR for a moment”.
+Security in the Mittelstand rarely comes about as a planned programme — it accumulates as sediment from individual decisions.
+Seven years ago an antivirus was introduced; four years ago Microsoft 365 arrived, and with it Defender.
+After an incident at a company they knew, someone “briefly looked into XDR”.
 A compliance question from the insurer got MFA moving.
 Each individual decision made sense at the time.
-The only problem is that they were never thought together — and the original reasons nobody can reconstruct anymore.
+The problem is that they were never thought through as a whole — and nobody can reconstruct the original reasoning anymore.

-On top of that comes external pressure, which has noticeably grown in the last two years.
-Cyber insurers ask things nobody used to ask — Conditional Access, privileged-account protection, log retention.
-NIS-2 pulls companies into obligations that previously didn’t have to deal with the topic — and via the supply chain even smaller businesses are drawn into the documentation logic.
-What was “best practice” three years ago is today a precondition for insurance cover or the major-customer contract.
+On top of that comes external pressure, which has grown noticeably over the last two years.
+Cyber insurers ask about things nobody used to ask about — Conditional Access, privileged-account protection, log retention.
+NIS-2 pulls in companies that previously never had to deal with the topic — and via the supply chain even smaller businesses get drawn into the documentation logic.
+What counted as “best practice” three years ago is now a precondition for insurance cover or the next major-customer contract.

-And then the tool sprawl: vendors push ever new modules — Defender for Identity, Defender for Cloud Apps, Sentinel, Purview.
+And then there’s the tool sprawl: vendors keep pushing new modules — Defender for Identity, Defender for Cloud Apps, Sentinel, Purview.
 Every component can be useful.
-But if nobody at the company has the time to read three consoles daily, the additional license quickly becomes expensive reassurance instead of real improvement.
+But if nobody in-house has the time to read three consoles every day, the extra license quickly becomes expensive reassurance rather than a real improvement.
 Security theatre instead of security.

 Zero-Trust baseline

-Conditional Access, MFA, device compliance — as a shared baseline you can orient by, not as a never-ending project.
-Concretely that means: which identity may access which application from which device, under which conditions.
-MFA for everyone, with clear exceptions for service accounts that are secured differently.
-Devices that aren’t compliant don’t get to the company data.
-That’s no magic, and it isn’t “done in two weeks” either — but it is a reachable target state, not a buzzword.
-How you notice the baseline is missing: when the question “Does everyone have MFA?” can’t be answered in ten seconds with proof.
+Conditional Access, MFA, device compliance — as a shared baseline everyone can align to, not a never-ending project.
+Concretely, that means: which identity may access which application, from which device, under which conditions.
+MFA for everyone, with clear exceptions for service accounts that are secured a different way.
+Devices that aren’t compliant don’t get to company data.
+That’s not magic, and it isn’t “done in two weeks” either — but it is a reachable target state, not a buzzword.
+How you can tell the baseline is missing: when the question “Does everyone have MFA?” can’t be answered within ten seconds — with evidence.

 Endpoint protection & patch management

-Defender for Endpoint cleanly configured, Intune compliance policies that really bite, and a patch rhythm that is documented.
-Vulnerability management means: which critical gaps are currently on which devices, and when will they be closed — not “we patch somehow”.
-In many M365 licenses most of this is already included, just not activated or not thought through to the end.
-We make the existing tool actually usable before talking about additional tools.
+Defender for Endpoint configured properly, Intune compliance policies that actually take effect, and a patch rhythm that is documented.
+Vulnerability management means: which critical vulnerabilities currently exist on which devices, and when will they be closed — not “we patch things somehow”.
+In many M365 licenses most of this is already included — just not activated, or not thought through to the end.
+We make the tools you already own workable before we talk about additional ones.

 Backup drill & disaster recovery

-A backup that has never been restored is hope, not a backup.
-We test restores seriously — per quarter at least one file recovery, once a year a full system recovery, cleanly documented.
-RTO (how long may the outage last at most) and RPO (how much data loss is bearable) are defined with management, not guessed by IT.
-And we check whether the backups are actually protected against ransomware — that is, stored immutably or at least segmented.
-How you notice it: when no one can name a date for “When was the last full restore test?”.
+A backup that has never been restored is a hope, not a backup.
+We test restores seriously — at least one file-level recovery per quarter, a full system recovery once a year, cleanly documented.
+RTO (how long an outage may last at most) and RPO (how much data loss is bearable) are defined with management, not guessed by IT.
+And we check whether the backups are actually protected against ransomware — stored immutably, or at least segmented.
+How you can tell there’s a gap: when nobody can name a date in answer to “When did the last full restore test run?”

 Identity governance

-Who has which access, who actually no longer has it after a role change or departure, and who controls that when.
-Guest accounts from old projects, service accounts with passwords nobody has rotated in five years, shared admin accounts without a clear owner — those are the spots where audits regularly get stuck.
-We build access reviews as a rhythm, not as a one-time cleanup that grows over again in two years.
+Who has which access, who should no longer have it after a role change or departure, and who reviews all of that — and when.
+Guest access from old projects, service accounts with passwords nobody has rotated in five years, shared admin accounts without a clear owner — these are the spots where audits regularly get stuck.
+We build access reviews as a rhythm, not as a one-off cleanup that’s overgrown again two years later.

 NIS-2 & supplier cyber requirements

-Pragmatically implement what is actually required — not stage compliance theatre that produces more paper than effect.
-First clarify whether you are directly or indirectly affected (often that’s the decisive point, more than the pure sector).
-Then go through the required areas: risk management, incident handling, supplier security, business continuity.
-We build the records so that they are enough for an audit and at the same time make sense in daily work — not two separate worlds of “real IT” and “compliance folder”.
+Pragmatically implement what is actually required — instead of staging compliance theatre that produces more paper than protection.
+First clarify whether you are directly or indirectly affected (more often than not, that’s the decisive question — not the sector alone).
+Then work through the required areas: risk management, incident handling, supplier security, business continuity.
+We build the evidence so it holds up in an audit and makes sense in daily operations at the same time — not two separate worlds of “real IT” and “the compliance binder”.

-When “fewer tools” brings more security — the honest answer
+When “fewer tools” means more security — the honest answer

-Sometimes the security problem isn’t “we need a new SIEM”, but “we have three tools nobody understands anymore”.
+Sometimes the security problem isn’t “we need a new SIEM” but “we have three tools nobody understands anymore”.
 We often reduce before we add.
-Example: if nobody at the company reads the Defender console daily, an additional SIEM on top brings nothing — we first make the existing tool usable.
-Only when the Defender setup runs cleanly, the alerts are prioritized, and someone evaluates them, does an extension make sense.
-Before that, every additional tool is just more noise covering up real signals.
+Example: if nobody in-house reads the Defender console daily, an additional SIEM on top achieves nothing — we make the existing tool workable first.
+Only once the Defender setup runs cleanly, alerts are prioritized and someone actually evaluates them does an extension make sense.
+Until then, every additional tool is just more noise drowning out real signals.

-What you should look out for — even if you don’t go with us
+What you should look out for — even if you don’t hire us

 How we work